 Following the welcoming remarks, Fred Sheu, National Technology Officer of Microsoft Hong Kong set the scene by sharing Microsoft AI’s values and principles, and how AI accelerates digital transformation via the four main pillars namely: Engaging Customers, Empowering Employees, Optimizing Operations and Transforming Products.

 A series of 3 fireside chats between Microsoft executives and thought-leaders was the highlight of the Executive Luncheon.
-Fred Sheu leaded the first fireside chat jointly with Ir Ted Suen, President of Hong Kong Computer Society, and Head of IT of MTR Corporation on how Hong Kong society as a whole is positively impacted by AI technology advancement; and specifically on how the use of Chatbot in public services help improve services and operations with insights.
+Fred Sheu leaded the first fireside chat jointly with Ir Ted Suen, President of Hong Kong Computer Society, on how Hong Kong society as a whole is positively impacted by AI technology advancement; and specifically on how the use of Chatbot in public services help improve services and operations with insights.